Difference Between Kinematic and Dynamic Viscosity

 What is Kinematic Viscosity?

-Kinematic viscosity is a type of measurement of the internal resistance of fluid under the influence of the gravitational forces of a planet.
+Kinematic viscosity is a type of measurement of a fluid’s internal resistance under the influence of the gravitational forces of a planet.

-For achieving the purpose of measuring it, the capillary inside a calibrated viscometer is under the controlled temperature.
+To measure it, the capillary inside a calibrated viscometer is under a controlled temperature.

 The Kinematic viscosity is used for the representation of both inertia and viscous force.
 For Kinematic viscosity, the symbol used in representation is ‘v..’

-The ratio used in the case of Kinematic viscosity is equal to the dynamic viscosity/density, which provides us kinematic viscosity.
-In terms of dependency of density, kinematic viscosity is dependent on the density of the fluid.
+The ratio used in the case of Kinematic viscosity is equal to the dynamic viscosity/density, which provides us with kinematic viscosity.
+In terms of dependency on density, kinematic viscosity is dependent on the density of the fluid.

-For kinematic, viscosity is also known as diffusivity of momentum and is generally used to refer to kinematic viscosity.
+Kinematic, viscosity is also known as diffusivity of momentum and is used to refer to kinematic viscosity.

 Kinematic viscosity is used when both inertia and viscosity forces are dominant.
 The standard unit which represents kinematic viscosity is m2/s.